SethRobinson/RTEventTimer/README.md

 - **Timer Controls**: Start, Stop, Pause, and Restart functionality
 - **Audio Alert**: Plays sound when timer reaches zero
 - **Visual Alert**: Flashing animation when timer completes
-- **Single File Deployment**: All resources embedded in one executable
+- **Single File Deployment**: Executable with external assets folder
+- **Customizable Assets**: Easily replace sounds and background image

 ## Quick Start (For End Users)

 1. Download `RTEventTimer_v1.0.0.zip`
-2. Extract the ZIP file
+2. Extract the ZIP file to a folder
 3. Double-click `RTEventTimer.exe` to run
 4. No installation required!

+### Customizing Appearance and Sounds

+The Assets folder contains files you can replace:
+- `background.png` - Timer background (1920x270 pixels with transparency)
+- `timer_finished.wav` - Sound when timer reaches zero
+- `button1.wav` - Sound when buttons are clicked

+Simply replace these files with your own (keeping the same filenames) to customize the timer.

 ## Usage